tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Tome of Misfortune

-Book with an embossed face inside its cover. _1/day:_ Regain one expended full recovery spell that you have cast.
+Book with an embossed face inside its cover. _1/full recovery:_ Regain one expended full recovery spell that you have cast.
 When you cast the recovered spell, roll a d6.
 1–3: The book chooses the targets for the spell and can consider you and your allies as enemies, or your enemies as allies.
 4–6: You choose targets normally.

 ---